philippaburgess/FireRiskAI/README.md

 🚀 **Our Mission:**
 We are building **FireRiskAI**, an **AI-powered pre-fire risk assessment and community hardening platform** that enhances **GEOINT-driven intelligence** for fire risk prediction, mitigation, and national security applications.

-💡 **Our team includes:**
-- **Ex-NGA & Ex-NSA analysts**
+💡 **How Our Team Came Together:**
-- **PhDs, MBAs, and advanced-degree professionals** in **geospatial science, AI/ML, cybersecurity, and emergency management**
+Our team consists of **ex-NGA & ex-NSA analysts, PhDs, MBAs, and advanced-degree professionals** in **geospatial science, AI/ML, cybersecurity, and emergency management**.
+We are united by a shared commitment to **advancing GEOINT AI solutions** and leveraging **fire risk intelligence as a case study for broader GEOINT innovation.**
-- **AI practitioners with deep experience in defense, intelligence, and disaster resilience**

-## 🏛 USGIF, NGA, and National Security Alignment
+### **🏛 USGIF: What It Is & Why It Matters**
+The **United States Geospatial Intelligence Foundation (USGIF)** is the leading organization for advancing **geospatial intelligence (GEOINT) innovation, education, and collaboration** between government agencies, private defense contractors, and technology leaders.

+- **USGIF provides a critical link between NGA, DoD, DHS, and private industry**, fostering cutting-edge research and national security applications.
-We are part of the **USGIF Machine Learning & Artificial Intelligence Working Group (MLAIWG)**, advancing **AI-driven GEOINT solutions for national security**.
+- **As members of the USGIF Machine Learning & Artificial Intelligence Working Group (MLAIWG), we are actively shaping the future of AI adoption in GEOINT.**

-- **USGIF connects** the **National Geospatial-Intelligence Agency (NGA)**, the intelligence community, and private defense contractors.
-- **NGA is largely shielded from government budget constraints** impacting agencies like **NOAA, NWS, USGS, and FEMA**, making it well-positioned to expand its GEOINT mission into risk intelligence.
-- As **environmental intelligence agencies face realignments and defunding**, **FireRiskAI provides a scalable AI-driven intelligence solution for pre-fire risk assessment**.
+- **Our FireRiskAI project serves as a proof of concept for how AI-powered GEOINT solutions can enhance risk intelligence, automation, and decision support.**

-- We are **presenting a 45-minute session at the USGIF Symposium in May** on **GEOINT’s role in AI-driven risk mitigation**, positioning ourselves as the **thought leaders in AI adoption for GEOINT**.
+🔥 **We will be presenting a 45-minute session at the USGIF Symposium in May** to showcase **GEOINT’s role in AI-driven risk mitigation** and establish **FireRiskAI as a leading example of AI adoption in geospatial intelligence.**

 ---